Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

     title: 'Greetings',
     message: 'Hi John!'
   },
-  required: true // Cache the request for later if the device is offline })
+  required: true // Queue the request for later if the device is offline })
 ```